Frequently asked questions for business

 To reset your username:

-- Please type in your last name, your 12-digit account number as shown at the top left corner of your EDF Energy bill and the postcode you gave us when you registered.
+- Please type in your last name, your 12-digit account number as shown at the top left corner of your EDF Energy invoice and the postcode you gave us when you registered.
 Using this information we will retrieve your registered email address

 To reset your password you will need to complete the following: